True and the Rainbow Kingdom: Release

 A sneak peek screening of the series was held on July 10, 2017 at a Pacific Theatres venue at The Grove at Farmers Market in Los Angeles.
 Among the attendees and guests were Frank Falcone, Bill Schultz, Pharrell Williams, the FriendsWithYou duo, Kelly Rowland, Christina Milian, and Tyga.
 The series was premiered on Netflix on August 11, 2017.

 The second season began in production in 2017, slated to premiere in 2018.
 Later, Netflix announced that the second season would be released two standalone titles, True: Magical Friends and True: Wonderful Wishes, on June 15, 2018.

 On September 28, 2017, another season of the series, which was scheduled to debut in 2019, was announced.
-The season, entitle Mushroom Town, was released on Netflix on May 3, 2019.
+The season, entitled Mushroom Town, was released on Netflix on May 3, 2019.

 On May 18, 2018, Netflix launched Dance and Sing with True, a collection of music videos for remixes of songs from the show.
 On October 2, 2018, Netflix announced they will release specials and shorts.
 Shortly after, they confirmed another season.